microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ## Introduction
 Contoso Healthcare is implementing FHIR (Fast Healthcare Interoperability Resources) to rapidly and securely exchange data in the HL7 FHIR standard format with a single, simplified data management solution for protected health information (PHI).
 FHIR service in the Azure Health Data Services platform is fully managed, enterprise-grade FHIR Server in the cloud lets you quickly connect existing data sources, such as electronic health record systems and research databases.
 Create new opportunities with analytics, machine learning, and actionable intelligence across your health data.

-Your team's assistance is needed to implement the following scenarios through the FHIR Powered Healthcare hack that leverages the **[Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/)** platform as follows:
+Your team's assistance is needed to implement the following scenarios:
    * Ingest and process patient record in HL7 FHIR Bundle or legacy formats from EHR systems into a common FHIR-based standard format, and persist them into a FHIR Compliant store.
    * Securely connect and search FHIR patient data stored in a FHIR Server through a patient lookup web app to enhance patient engagement.
    * Auto export new FHIR data via FHIR Anaytics piple for data exporation in Synapse Studio and perform downstream transformation against raw health data.